thomasWeise/oa/structure/searchSpace/README.md

 This means that we just include each job's id&nbsp;$\jsspMachines=5$ times in the string.
 This was the original idea: The encoding represents the order in which we assign the $\jsspJobs$&nbsp;jobs, and each job must be picked $\jsspMachines$&nbsp;times.
 Our search space is thus somehow similar to the set&nbsp;$\mathSpace{P}(\jsspJobs*\jsspMachines)$ of permutations of&nbsp;$\jsspJobs*\jsspMachines$ objects mentioned earlier, but instead of permutations, we have *permutations with repetitions*.

-\rel.figure{jssp_encoding}{Illustration of the first five and the second-to-last steps of the encoding of an example point in the search space to a candidate solution.}{jssp_encoding.svgz}{width=97.5%}

 A point&nbsp;$\sespel\in\searchSpace$ in the search space&nbsp;$\searchSpace$ for the `demo` JSSP instance would thus be an integer string of length&nbsp;20.
 As example, we choose $\sespel=(0, 2, 3, 2, 2, 3, 1, 1, 0, 3, 1, 3, 2, 1, 3, 2, 0, 1, 0, 0)$.